 Quote from ABIM Board of Directors

-The ABIM Longitudinal Exam presents 600 questions for you to answer over the five years—120 questions per quarter.
+The ABIM Longitudinal Exam presents 600 questions for you to answer over the five years—30 questions per quarter.
 You can skip up to 100 questions throughout the five-year testing time.

 Since you get immediate feedback about the correctness of your answers as you go, you know how you're doing and where you stand throughout the LKA.
-At the end of the five-year cycle, the ABIM will let you know if you met the passing score.
+It's a pass/fail exam, so at the end of the five-year LKA cycle, the ABIM will let you know if you passed.

 If you are successful, you'll be able to continue with the LKA, if not, you still have the opportunity to take the traditional 10-year MOC exam to maintain certification.